Chest Pain – Oppressive, Retrosternal, Radiating

 In the case of a left ventricular insufficiency, the left ventricle does not eject adequate blood, thereby causing blood to back up into the pulmonary circulation.
 This leads to an increase of pressure and pulmonary edema; that’s why dyspnea can have pulmonary, as well as cardiac causes, especially chronic dyspnea.

 Left ventricular dysfunction can be due to myocardial or valvular disease: such as myocardial infarction, myocarditis, cardiomyopathy or mitral or aortic valve disease.
-Other less common reasons include, patent ductus arteriosus, a defective ventricle or interatrial septum or a constrictive pericarditis.
+Other less common reasons include patent ductus arteriosus, or a defect between ventricles or the inter-atrial septum.

 Edema – Not Only Swollen Legs

 Edema is a pathological accumulation of fluid in the interstitial space.
-Typically, left ventricle insufficiency causes pulmonary edema and right ventricle insufficiency cause peripheral edema: Usually, the legs are affected first.
+Typically, left ventricular insufficiency causes pulmonary edema and right ventricular insufficiency cause peripheral edema: Usually, the legs are affected first.
 On inspection, the skin may be taught and with pressure on palpation, there may be pitting of the subcutaneous tissue.

 Have a look at both legs!
 Edema on one leg only is often due to non-cardiac causes, most often phlebothrombosis.